cisagov/ScubaGear/baselines/powerbi.md

 changing the **Guest user permissions are limited** setting in AAD to allow these users to use people pickers within the Power BI UX.
 Since Power BI integrates natively with AAD, the AAD Baseline should be consulted for additional guidance on managing guest users.
-Also, in PowerBI there will need to be a security group setup to limit access.

 ### Policies
 #### MS.POWERBI.2.1v1
 Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.

-- _Rationale:_ Allowing a guest user to use a system is a risk, as even though a guest user can have a limited experience it is sometimes not possible to limit them enough to provide ample security while also allowing them to do their necessary tasks.
-Implementing this policy follows zero trust principles and limits unauthorized access.
+- _Rationale:_ By disabling Power BI external access, this helps keep guest users from accessing potentially risky data/APIs.
+If an agency needs to allow guest access, it can be limited to users in specific security groups to help limit risk.
 - _Last modified:_ June 2023

 ### Resources